-In its rather unenthusiastic assessment of the Rapid, the press seems to have overlooked its target market: those seeking an inexpensive, spacious car that doesn't cut corners on driving enjoyment or build quality.
+In its unenthusiastic assessment of the Rapid, the press seems to have overlooked its target market: those seeking an inexpensive, spacious car that doesn't cut corners on driving enjoyment or build quality.
 It has no unique selling point except that it does everything it's designed for well, at an excellent price.
-In the six months I've had mine, I can say that I like it a lot.
+In the year I've had mine, I can say that I like it a lot.

 Ford Focus MK 2.5, 2.0